xqb-dpx/C-SHARK/README.md

 ### ***About***

-==At first, this project was started with the name of Embargo Breaker.==
+== At first, this project was started with the name of Embargo Breaker. ==

 During a rewrite, it was decided to change the name of the program to Shield, and now you have a completely advanced version of C-Shark.